superseriousbusiness/gotosocial/docs/configuration/media.md

 # Default: 500
 media-description-max-chars: 500

 # Int.
-Number of days to cache media from remote instances before they are removed from the cache.
-# A job will run every day at midnight to clean up any remote media older than the given amount of days.
-#
-# When remote media is removed from the cache, it is deleted from storage but the database entries for the media
-# are kept so that it can be fetched again if requested by a user.
-#
-# If this is set to 0, then media from remote instances will be cached indefinitely.
-# Examples: [30, 60, 7, 0]
-# Default: 7
-media-remote-cache-days: 7

-# Int.
 Max size in bytes of emojis uploaded to this instance via the admin API.
 # The default is the same as the Mastodon size limit for emojis (50kb), which allows
 # for good interoperability.
 Raising this limit may cause issues with federation